Building a better platform for our youth

 “They had never really received a present in their entire lives at Christmas.
 I’ve got to say, things like that still lie really heavily on my heart.”

 Or the times when a dress or hairdresser is provided to help prepare for a school formal.

 “The young people can’t believe it.
 But that’s where they should be at, that’s where their focus should be rather than ‘how am I going to afford my electricity bill’, and ‘how am I going to heat my house in winter’.

 “Why should these kids have to go out in the big world and do it all themselves when they should be at school?”

 Ms Oatley is the chief executive of Nepean Blue Mountains Hawkesbury -based Platform Youth Services, a not-for-profit youth accommodation service established in 2013 to support young people with a history of homelessness and disadvantage to receive the education required to succeed in adulthood.

 Although formed in 2013 the service actually dates back some 40 years in different incarnations.

-Platform is the first recipient of Lendlease’s FutureSteps program, a philanthropic initiative aimed at addressing and helping prevent homelessness in Australia.
+Platform is the first recipient of Lendlease’s FutureSteps program, an initiative aimed at addressing and helping prevent homelessness in Australia.

 Lendlease Property chief executive Kylie Rampa says Platform Youth will be just the start of something far bigger with a national rollout planned for 2019.